bcdev/jpy/README.md

 Design Issues
 -------------

+* Add 'get_ref' method to JObj_Type so that we can easily test for Java object identity

 * If we only have one JOverloadedMethod then we should use JMethod instead.
 JOverloadedMethod must be a sub-type of JMethod.
 * Add various modes of operation:
   - actual_type (retrieve the actual class of a returned Java object or use the return type of the Java method declaration).